 The Articulation/STARS Agreement is divided into Areas I - V. Areas I - IV consist of 41 - 42 semester credit hours and are referred to as the General Education Requirements.
 The remaining 19 - 23 semester credit hours, called Area V, consists of courses from the student's chosen major or area of concentration.
-While a student may choose to major in any field offered at an Alabama public college or university, included below are a few examples of majors into which students with the Associate of Science degree may transfer.
-Those examples are followed by the degree plan for each major.
-Degree plans, which are found on the next few pages, are designed to serve as a guide.
 A student should consult STARS (stars.troy.edu) and the specific institution's Area V page for more detailed information.